Chai Lifeline: Camp Simcha

-Camp Simcha is a 125 acre campus located in Glen Spey, NY.
-NY that offers children with cancer a chance to enjoy traditional camp activities.
+Camp Simcha is a 125 acre campus located in Glen Spey, New York that offers children with cancer a chance to enjoy traditional camp activities.

 Besides mini-golf, arts & crafts workshops, modified sports, color war, and talent shows there are helicopter rides and concerts.
 An innovative swimming pool ramp and water-submersible wheelchairs enables more children to enjoy swimming.
 They have a motorboat, paddle and bumper boats, and a pontoon boat capable of holding an entire bunk, including wheelchair-dependent children.

 The camp program is directed by Dr. Peter Steinherz and an entire team of oncologists, pediatric oncology nurses, EMTs, social workers and physical therapists.
 In case of emergencies, an acute transport ambulance is on-site at all times, and accompanies campers on any trips.
 A Medevac helicopter is on call, and can reach the camp within five minutes.

 Camp Simcha Special

 Camp Simcha Special was created in 2001 to meet the medical and social needs of children and teens with disabilities, chronic diseases, or genetic diseases.
 Located on the same campus as Camp Simcha.
 The program is directed by Dr. Robert van Amerongen with a staff of pediatric specialists, nurses, EMTs, social workers and physical therapists.